Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

 \subsection{Limitations of Euclidean Geometry for Foundation Models}

-The Euclidean assumption is based on the idea that relationships between data points can be meaningfully characterized using distances measured in a flat, Euclidean space.
-However, theoretical and experimental verification has demonstrated that \textbf{Euclidean geometry, with its isotropic nature and uniform scaling, fails to capture the complex structures of real-world data, resulting in significant distortions}~\citep{bourgain1986metrical, matouvsek1996distortion, arias1992finite, gupta1999embedding, matouvsek1999embedding}.
+The Euclidean assumption is that relationships between data points can be meaningfully characterized using distances measured in a flat space.
+However, theoretical and experimental works have demonstrated that \textbf{Euclidean geometry, with its isotropic nature and uniform scaling, fails to capture the complex structures of real-world data, resulting in significant distortions}~\citep{bourgain1986metrical, matouvsek1996distortion, arias1992finite, gupta1999embedding, matouvsek1999embedding}.
 As a result, high-quality, low-distortion embeddings are often only possible in \emph{high-dimensional} Euclidean space.
 Specifically, embeddings of complex structured data, such as hierarchies or trees, provably incur \textit{high rates of distortion}~\citep{bourgain1985lipschitz,matouvsek1996distortion}.
 In this section, we highlight how the flat nature of the Euclidean space results in limitations and challenges for foundational models.

 \textbf{Non-Applicability of the Nash Embedding Theorem.} The Nash Embedding Theorem states that any Riemannian manifold $\mathcal{M}$ of dimension $n$ admits an isometric embedding $f$ into $\R^{2n+1}$~\cite{nash1954embedding}, seemingly to imply that non-Euclidean spaces would only reduce the embedding dimension by half.
 However, the isometric embedding here is defined to preserve the Riemannian metric, meaning that it is \textit{locally distance preserving}---the length of any path is preserved.
 However, for the shortest path between points $x,y\in \mathcal{M}$, its image under $f$ is not necessarily the shortest path (i.e., Euclidean straight line) between $f(x)$ and $f(y)$.
-Conversely, measuring the embedding distortion is concerned with whether a map is \textit{globally distance preserving}.
-This occurs when the shortest path between $x$ and $y$ remains the shortest path between $f(x)$ and $f(y)$, which is defined by isometric embeddings between metric spaces.
+Conversely, measuring the embedding distortion is concerned with whether a map is \textit{globally distance preserving} w.r.t the ambient space, or when the shortest path between $x$ and $y$ remains the shortest path between $f(x)$ and $f(y)$, which is defined by isometric embeddings between metric (ambient) spaces.
 Note that \textbf{an isometric embedding between Riemannian manifolds is in general not an isometric embedding between metric spaces}.